iBehave-CADRE/DrosoMenu/python/README.md

 If you want to move to multiple positions it is best to do this within the ```with``` block instead of opening a new connection to the serial port each time.

+# Finding the COM port

+To find the COM port your device is connected to you can use the ```list_ports.py``` script.
+It will show you all connected COM ports.

+If you are unsure which port corresponds to your device run the script without the device plugged in and again with the device plugged in and see which COM port got added.